AlexanderPaulStevens/uncertainty/README.md

 The "Learning" notebook provides a simplified training mechanism to train the CNN and LSTM models, both for regression and classification.

+The "Inference" notebook shows how to do inference with Monte Carlo simulations and to calculate aleatoric and epistemic uncertainty

 The loss functions used in "Learning" can be found in "Loss_functions".